This post is also available in: Dutch

-This complete travel guide for Seoul contains everything you need to know about your visit to this amazing city.
+This complete travel guide for Seoul in South Korea contains everything you need to know about your visit to this amazing city.
 We are big fans of Seoul!
 We really fell in love with this urban beauty, and even think we could live there.
-During our trip around South Korea we have visited Seoul twice and had two long stays, and now we are ready to share our tips.
+During our trip around South Korea we have visited Seoul twice and had two long stays, and now we are ready to share our extensive tips.
 In this guide you can find some facts about Seoul, where to stay in Seoul, where to eat in Seoul, how to travel around in Seoul and 7 fun things to do in Seoul.
 Enjoy!